 Yes, however you will need to register one semester at a time.
 Your best bet is to register for summer (submit), go back into the registration page and register for fall (submit), and then go back into the registration page and register for spring (submit).
 This way the computer system will be able to read the prerequisites.

 Do I still have to take math if my score is high on the placement test?

 Yes.
 All students must take Math.
 The placement test tells you which class to take.
 While MA 100 will fulfill your Gen Ed requirement, CO majors must take MA 105 in order to complete their program.
 MA 105 is a prerequisite for CO 292, Research Methods.
 Transfer students: If you have not transferred a math class, you must take the placement test within one year of entering MU.

 I need to take CO 301, Comm Theory, but the prerequisites say I can’t.
 What’s up?

 There are three prerequisites for CO 301: 1.
-CO 292 and EN 102, each passed with a “C” or higher; 2.
+Completion of CO 292 and EN 102; 2.
 Junior status (57+ completed credits); 3.
 18 credits of communication courses.
 If you believe you have fulfilled these prerequisites and still CANNOT register for CO 301, contact Prof. Schmidt.
 Also, remember that CO 301 is the prerequisite for CO 491, Senior Seminar.